python/raspberryio/docs/pullrequest.rst

-you're already familiar with Github and pull requests, just open a pull request against the ``develop`` branch of the Raspberry IO repository. (https://github.com/caktus/raspberryio/tree/develop) Be sure that your code passes all tests, conforms to our code standards, and has appropriate documentation.
+you're already familiar with Github and pull requests, just open a pull request against the ``develop`` branch of the Raspberry IO repository. (https://github.com/caktus/raspberryio/tree/develop) Be sure that your code passes all tests, conforms to our :ref:`code standards
+<codestandards>`, and has appropriate :ref:`documentation <documentation>`.

 Read the rest of this document for more details.